-1.17 Notwithstanding the defined plan period to 2036, it is recognised that Neighbourhood Plans should be reviewed periodically.
+1.14 Notwithstanding the defined plan period to 2036, it is recognised that Neighbourhood Plans should be reviewed periodically.
 The defining basis for Neighbourhood Plans is the Local Plan, in this instance SADC's Local Plan Review 1994.
-The Local Plan is in the process of being reviewed and Section 11 of this Plan comments about the way in which the Plan will be monitored and reviewed.
+The Local Plan is in the process of being reviewed and Section 11 of this Plan comments about the way in which the Plan will be monitored and reviewed, with a recommendation to review the Neighbourhood Plan once the new Local Plan is adopted.